tonywon89/ruby_on_tracks/README.md

 )
 ```
 ## Starting the Servers
 To run the app, clone the repo and `cd` into the directory.
 There are four servers available to demonstrate the different features of this application.
-To start a server, run `ruby bin/[name of file]`.
+To start a server, choose a file in the `bin` folder that you would like to see, and run `ruby bin/[name of file]`.
+Then open a browser and go to http://localhost:3000.
+Look in the server file to see what actions and paths there are.

 ## ControllerBase
   Initialization of ControllerBase takes in a `Rack::Request` and a `Rack::Response` as arguments, as well as any route params.
 There are several methods that were implemented in this class.